Muhteşem LaFerrari Aperta, tavanını açmaya ve coupe model ile aynı düzeyde performans ve güç temin etmeye hazır.

 Ferrari, üretim adedi ve fiyat konusunda henüz bir açıklama yapmazken, Autocar'ın yaptığı habere göre, brokerlık yapan özel bir müşteri vergiler hariç 3,9 milyon USD (yaklaşık 11,5 milyon TL) ile ön sipariş vermiş.
 Müşteriler otomobillerine kavuşmak için teslimatların başlayacağı 2017 senesini bekleyecekler.

-2016 Ferrari LaFerrari Aperta - Paris Otomobil Fuarı
+Gallery: 2016 Ferrari LaFerrari Aperta - Paris Otomobil Fuarı

 The World Premiere at the Paris Motor Show

 Paris, 29 September 2016 – Technological excellence, performance, style, exclusivity.
 These are Ferrari’s unique core values which are perfectly represented by the car launched to mark the 70th anniversary of the foundation of the company.
 Designed for Ferrari’s most passionate clients, the LaFerrari Aperta is the new limited-edition special series, an open-top version of the acclaimed LaFerrari supercar.